UniqueNetwork/unique-sdk/packages/web/README.md

 https://polkadot.js.org/docs/substrate/extrinsics/

 To make changes to the blockchain, it is necessary to form a request (extrinsic) with certain parameters, which consists of 3 parts:
-1) Blockchain section, functional
+1) Blockchain section
-2) Section Method
+2) Method section
 3) Array of arguments

 Once an extrinsic has been generated, it must be signed in order for the chain to complete the requested changes.